TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceForm.rst

 See the core API document section :ref:`FormEngine <t3coreapi:FormEngine>` for more details on how records are rendered in the backend.

+The properties listed below apply to various contexts which are explained per property.
+The full property path thus depends on the property and where it should apply.
+In general, a more specific property path overrides a less specific one:

+Some properties apply to single fields, those can be usually set per table or per table and record type.
+This leads to the property paths `TCEFORM.[tableName].[fieldName].[propertyName]` to configure the field for all types and `TCEFORM.[tabeName].[fieldName].types.[typeName]` to configure a fierd for a specific type, see the :ref:`TCA type section <t3tca:types>` for details on types.

+Other properties also apply to flex form fields, in this case the full property path including the data structure key has to be set:
+`TCEFORM.[tableName].[fieldName].[dataStructureKey].[flexSheet].[flexFieldName].[propertyName]`.
+The `[dataStructKey]` represents the key of a FlexForm in :php:`$GLOBALS['TCA'][<tableName>]['columns'][<field>]['config']['ds']`.
+This key will be split into up to two parts.
+By default the first part will be used as identifier of the FlexForm in TSconfig.
+The second part will override the identifier if it is not empty, `list` or `*`.
+For example the identifier of the key `my_ext_pi1,list` will be `my_ext_pi1` and of the key `*,my_CType` it will be `my_CType`.
+See section :ref:`Pointing to a data structure <t3tca:columns-flex-ds-pointer>` of the TCA reference for details.

+Some properties apply to whole FlexForm sheets, their property path is `TCEFORM.[tableName].[fieldName].[dataStructureKey].[flexSheet].[propertyName]`.

+While all that property path munging looks messy at first, it should become more clear if reading through the single properties below and looking at the examples.

 disabled